 The Minority Business News USA magazine's 2016 Corporate 101: America's Most Admired Corporations for Supplier Diversity

-New York Life was named to MBN USA magazine’s annual Corporate 101 list for 2016, representing the “Most Admired Companies” in supplier diversity.
-New York Life was recognized for its supplier development initiatives, participation with regional minority supplier development councils and reported spend with diverse suppliers.
+Our name was added to MBN USA magazine’s annual Corporate 101 list for 2016, representing the “Most Admired Companies” in supplier diversity.
+We were recognized for our supplier development initiatives, participation with regional minority supplier development councils and reported spend with diverse suppliers.
 The list embodies the essence of next-level growth in supplier diversity.

 LATINA Style magazine’s 50 Best Companies.

-New York Life was named one of the “50 Best Companies for Latinas to Work For” in the United States for 2015 by LATINA Style magazine.
-New York Life was recognized based on the number of Latina executives, Latina retention, educational opportunities, mentoring programs, Latina board members, educational opportunities, alternative work policies, dependent/child care support, employee benefits, women’s issues, job retraining, affinity groups, military recruitment programs, and Hispanic relations.
+We were named one of the “50 Best Companies for Latinas to Work For” in the United States for 2015 by LATINA Style magazine.
+Our recognition was based on the number of Latina executives, Latina retention, educational opportunities, mentoring programs, Latina board members, educational opportunities, alternative work policies, dependent/child care support, employee benefits, women’s issues, job retraining, affinity groups, military recruitment programs, and Hispanic relations.
 This annual survey serves as the most respected evaluation of corporate America's career advancement opportunities for Latinas.

 Chief Learning Officer magazine’s “LearningElite.”

-New York Life was Named to Chief Learning Officer magazine’s 2016 LearningElite.
+Our company was listed on Chief Learning Officer magazine’s 2016 LearningElite.
 The LearningElite program honors the best organizations for learning and employee development.
 This robust, peer-reviewed ranking and benchmarking program recognizes individual companies for their efforts in training and developing their employees, managers, and leaders.

 America’s Top Corporations for Women’s Business Enterprises.

-New York Life was named to the 16th annual list of America's Top Corporations for Women's Business Enterprises for 2015.
-As the only national award honoring corporations who are choosing to integrate policies and programs to enable growth and reduce barriers for women-owned businesses, New York Life was recognized for its commitment to increasing opportunity in markets; fueling innovation; and empowering communities through economic growth and job creation.
+We were named to the 16th annual list of America's Top Corporations for Women's Business Enterprises for 2015.
+As the only national award honoring corporations who are choosing to integrate policies and programs to enable growth and reduce barriers for women-owned businesses, our company was recognized for its commitment to increasing opportunity in markets; fueling innovation; and empowering communities through economic growth and job creation.